Quick Answer

 Step-by-Step: How to Reinstate Your Texas License

 The reinstatement process has specific steps that must be completed in order.
 Missing any step will delay your reinstatement.
+The second step — obtaining SR-22 insurance in Texas— is typically the fastest part if you work with a non-standard agency.
 Here is the exact process:

 Complete Your Suspension Period